-\paragraph{An auxiliary oriented graph} Remark \ref{rem:leftmost_edge} gives a necessary condition for $(\tau,\sigma)$ to be in $\Im(\mm)$: its left-most edge leaving the root must be a real edge $e_0$, and not a thorn.
-From now on, we call this property $(P1)$: note that, among all permuted thorn tree of a given type $\lambda \vdash N$ of length $p$, exactly $p$ over $N$ have this property.
-When $(P1)$ is satisfied, we denote $\pi_0$ the black extremity of $e_0$.
-The lemma above shows that the procedure fails if and only if $e_0$ is chosen as $\beta(i)$ for some $i<N$.
+Remark \ref{rem:leftmost_edge} gives a necessary condition for $(\tau,\sigma)$ to be in $\Im(\mm)$: its leftmost edge attached to the root must be a real edge and not a thorn.
+From now on, we call this property $(P1)$: note that, among all permuted thorn trees of a given type $\lambda \vdash n$ of length $p$, exactly $p$ over $n$ have this property.
+Whenever $(P1)$ is satisfied, we denote $e_0$ the left-most edge leaving the root and $\pi_0$ its black extremity.
+The lemma above shows that the procedure fails if and only if $e_0$ is chosen as $\beta(i)$ for some $i<n$.
 But this can not happen at any time.
-Indeed, the following lemma is a direct consequence from step (\ref{item:etape_determiner_bi}) of the inverting procedure: \begin{Lem} A real edge (\textit{i.e.} which is not a thorn) $e$ can be chosen as $\beta(i)$ only if the edge and all thorns leaving the corresponding black vertex have labels smaller or equal to $i$.
-If this happen, we say that the black vertex is completed at step $i$. \end{Lem} \begin{Corol} Let $e$ be a real edge of black extremity $\pi \neq \pi_0$.
-Let us denote $e'$ the element (edge or thorn) right at the left of $e$ on the white vertex.
-Let $\pi'$ be the black extremity of the element $e''$ associated to $e'$ (\textit{i.e.} $e'$ itself if it is an edge, its image by $\sigma$ else).
-Then $\pi'$ can not be completed before $\pi$. \end{Corol} \begin{proof} If $\pi'$ is completed at step $i$, by Lemma \ref{lem:sommet_complete}, element $e''$ has a label $j \leq i$.
-As $e'$ has the same label, this implies that $e$ has label $\beta(j-1)$ or in other words, that $\pi$ is completed at step $j-1 < i$. \end{proof}
+Indeed, the following lemma is a direct consequence from step (\ref{item:etape_determiner_bi}) of the reconstruction procedure: \begin{Lem} A real edge (\textit{i.e.} which is not a thorn) $e$ can be chosen as $\beta(i)$ only if the edge and all thorns attached to the corresponding black vertex have labels smaller or equal to $i$.
+If this happens, we say that the black vertex is {\em completed} at step $i$. \end{Lem} \begin{Corol} Let $e$ be a real edge of black extremity $\pi \neq \pi_0$.
+Let us denote $e'$ the element (edge or thorn) immediately to the left of $e$ around the white vertex.
+Let $\pi'$ be the black extremity of the element $e''$ associated to $e'$ (\textit{i.e.} $e'$ itself if it is an edgeand its image by $\sigma$ otherwise).
+Then $\pi'$ can not be completed before $\pi$. \end{Corol} \begin{proof} If $\pi'$ is completed at step $i$, by Lemma \ref{lem:sommet_complete}, the element $e''$ has a label $j \leq i$.
+As $e'$ has the same label, this implies that $e$ has label $\beta(j-1)$ or in other words, that $\pi$ is completed at time $j-1 < i$. \end{proof}